hewenning/wsl-vulkan-mesa/readme.md

 The original `lavapipe` does not support Windows Subsystem for Linux (WSL) in Windows 10.
 This repo adds workarounds to allow `lavapipe` to work in WSL and display via VcXsrv.

 ## Prerequsite - Windows X Server on Windows
 This repo uses VcXsrv as Windows X Server on Windows 10.
-Haven't tested with other alternatives.
-Pls leave your feedbacks in feedbacks if you reccommend others.
+Haven't tested with other X Server alternatives.
+Pls leave your feedbacks in [`issues`](https://github.com/gnsmrky/wsl-vulkan-mesa/issues) if you reccommend others.

 Download and install `VcXsrv` from https://sourceforge.net/projects/vcxsrv/.